eigenreza/agentic-financial-risk-assistant/reports/technical_report.md

 | Transparency | AI involvement in answer generation | Basis field + visible disclaimer |
 | Minimal risk | Educational analysis; tool-based calculation | Allowed with assumptions |

-This framework is not regulatory compliance — it is a demonstration of the kind of governance thinking applicable in regulated industry contexts.
+This framework is not regulatory compliance, it is a demonstration of the kind of governance thinking applicable in regulated industry contexts.

 ---